Tax & Compliance

 Best For

-CoinLedger is ideal for U.S.-based lenders who primarily use CeFi platforms or common DeFi protocols and want a simple, straightforward tax filing experience.
-The TurboTax/H&R Block integration is a significant convenience factor.
+U.S.-based lenders who primarily use CeFi platforms or simple DeFi protocols and want straightforward tax filing.
+The tax software integration is genuinely convenient.

 TokenTax